 Know the search engines used in your target countries

-Google is the largest search engine globally, and in many countries optimizing for Google alone will allow you to reach your prospective clients.
-That said there are several large countries that mostly rely on local search engines.
+Google is the largest search engine globally, with a market share of nearly 90%.
+In many countries optimizing for Google alone will allow you to reach your prospective clients.
+Bing is the second largest search engine worldwide, with a small but consistent presence across the world.
+That said, there are several large countries that rely mostly on local search engines.

 - China - Baidu

 Look at the search statistics for the areas you want to target and figure out which search engines are most popular there.
 Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content and user experience, other factors will differ.

 For example, sites wanting to have visibility in Baidu should ideally be created with a Chinese domain and hosted on a Chinese server.
 If you want to learn more, we’ve written an in-depth post about the various major international search engines.
 We’ve also published a comprehensive overview of Baidu.

 Work with native speakers for keyword research

 When it comes to expanding internationally into non-English speaking markets, foreign-language content will form the basis of your search marketing strategy.

 As always, when undertaking search engine optimization, consider user experience.
 No one likes to read content generated by an automated translator.
 Many ideas are easily lost in translation, being clunky at best, or misleading and incorrect at worst, opening up a whole new world of unpleasant liabilities.